flags/Reactor-3/docs/alife_todo.md

 		`targets_not_seen` is not taken into account.
 Some targets might still be relevant Consider that `alife_combat` stores identified targets into memory as `combat_targets` We are never truly safe until this is cleared.
+	[ ] When leaving cover, do we know the interval of the targets gunshots?

 Cycles:
 	[/] Food: